 Before the Second World War most of the area around the village of Park Wood was mainly woodland and fields which made up Park Wood farm and nearby Brishing Court Farm among others.
 Potatoes, hard fruit and corn were grown with sheep proving an important income also.
-Some trees were left in the area as it was redeveloped, originally around a large playing field where Heather House now stands and local football and rugby teams now play regularly, situated between Bicknor Road and Brishing Lane.
+Some trees were left in the area as it was developed, originally around a large playing field where Heather House now stands and local football and rugby teams now play regularly, situated between Bicknor Road and Brishing Lane.

 The population of the ward of Park Wood in Maidstone is rapidly growing, and now includes two new housing developments.
 One is known as Langley Park off the A274 Sutton Road at Park Wood’s eastern border.
 This new developement includes Langley Park Primary Academy in Edmett Way and a new Aldi supermarket.
 Ther other is the Redrow Homes development also along this road.